BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 ```

-When installing lapack and gsl, the setup file will default to assuming lib and include for both are in installed within the conda environment.
+When installing lapack, the setup file will default to assuming lib and include for both are in installed within the conda environment.
 To provide other lib and include directories you can provide command line options when installing.
 You can also remove usage of OpenMP.

 ```
 python setup.py --help
 usage: setup.py [-h] [--lapack_lib LAPACK_LIB]
                 [--lapack_include LAPACK_INCLUDE] [--lapack LAPACK]
-                [--gsl_lib GSL_LIB] [--gsl_include GSL_INCLUDE] [--gsl GSL]
                 [--ccbin CCBIN]

 optional arguments: